Don't forget about us: Irma's desperate Caribbean survivors

 Antigua and Barbuda

-Elvis Burton, 57, was born in Barbuda but lived most his life in the Bronx, New York.
-In 2005 he returned home -- Irma was his first major storm.
+Elvis Burton, 57, was born in Barbuda but lived most of his life in the Bronx, New York.
+In 2005 he returned home.
+Irma was his first major storm.

-Burton, and most of the island's 1,800 residents, were evacuated on Friday to Antigua.
-Burton has not been able to return home since.
+Burton and most of the island's 1,800 residents were evacuated on Friday to Antigua.
+Burton has not been able to return home.

 Looking at pictures from the island, he said, "I think it's going to take a long time for Barbuda to get back on its foot.
 Everything is completely destroyed."